vedph/gve-doc/export/trace-features.md

 | v4  | two crows and a hen↓ / four larks and a wren,↓ | crows                                          |
 | v5  | owls                                           |                                                |

 As an example, consider how these features would help in later processing like rendering.
-For instance, by reading backwards we can pick the _output_ segment of each version and find the corresponding _input_ segment (=the input segment with the same operation ID) in its _previous_ version (which is not necessarily equal to the current version - 1, because we might have branching); we then repeat this until we get to the start of the transformation:
+For instance, by reading backwards we can pick the _output_ segment of each alteration and find the corresponding _input_ segment (=the input segment with the same operation ID) in its _previous_ alteration (which is not necessarily equal to the current alteration - 1, because we might have branching); we then repeat this until we get to the start of the transformation:

 - v5 `owls` is from `crows` (`REP_CROWS` v4>v5 beta);
 - v4 `two crows...` and `four larks...` and are from `four larks...` and `two crows...` (here we have segments pairs as that's a swap: `SWAP` v3>v4);